How it all

 Medium, Vorisek's Mass in D and arias and duets from Mozart's time, all on the

 Peter is also the host of the Beethoven Satellite Network which is a nationally

 Recently, he was awarded the sixth “Karl Haas Award for Musical Education” from

 Public Radio International, joining other winners Leonard Slatkin, Michael

 Tilson Thomas, Peter Schickele, Bill McGlaughlin and Martin Bookspan.

 About The Staff

-Deanne Ohman is a pianist, organist, and arranger who has accompanied performances of opera and musical theater and church and civic productions throughout the United States.
+Deanne Ohman is a pianist, organist, and arranger who has accompanied performances of opera and musical theater and church and civic productions throughout the United States and Europe.
 She has taught private piano since 1990.
 Mrs. Ohman attended Brigham Young University and received her Bachelor of Arts degree from Kennesaw State University in Georgia.

 Our goal is to help singers become the best singer they can possibly be.
 Our secondary goal is to reintroduce people to a fun type of chamber music: intermezzi!